syntevo/syntevo.github.io/SmartGit/HowTos/Your-system-ran-out-of-virtual-memory.md

 # Windows: Diagnosing with our script

-To try to diagnose the problem, please download, extract and run this
+To try to diagnose the problem, please download, extract all files and run `AnalyseMemoryUsage.cmd` :
-script:
 <https://www.syntevo.com/downloads/troubleshoot/AnalyseMemoryUsage.cmd.zip>

+Wait until it completes (usually takes some 10 seconds), scroll the output to the top and study it.

 These are reasonable values for typical workflows:

-1. "Virtual Memory - Programs total" should be below 6GB.
-2. "Virtual Memory - Used" should be below 10GB.
-Value over 30GB is a strong indication of memory leaks.
-3. "Virtual Memory - Used" should be roughly a sum of "Virtual Memory - Programs total" and "Kernel - Cache", plus any memory you allocated to virtual machines, if you have them.
-If the value is higher, then it's likely that one of your kernel drivers has a memory leak.
-4. "Kernel - Pool" both values should be below 300MB.

-Script will also provide a list of individual programs with their memory usage.
-Hopefully, one of the programs will have an obviously high memory consumption.
-Otherwise, the memory leak probably happens in kernel driver, which is harder to diagnose.
+1. Check `Available`.
+If it's only a few percent of `Total`, your system is probably going to run out of memory soon.
+2. If you're already low on memory, check `Usage breakdown`.
+3. If the majority of memory is spent on running programs, continue to `Programs breakdown` section.
+4. If the majority of memory falls into `Not explained` category, check if you're running virtual machines (VMWare, VirtualBox, Docker, WSL, etc).
+Otherwise, a screenshot of RAMMap (see below) will be needed to continue investigation.
+5. If unsure, please send script output to us and we'll try to help.

 #### Note
 > If you found the program, please let us know!
 This lets us help other